 Future growth within the District is limited to vacant lots as shown in Table 3-1.
-Although there are 143 vacant lots, not all are suitable for building single family homes due to steep slopes.
 At maximum build-out of the Circle Oaks Unit One subdivision, the community would hold an additional 372 persons6.
 However, in the past 15 years, there has only been one permit to build a new home in the Circle Oaks residential community and COCWD anticipates a continued low demand for future housing.
-Circle Oaks County Water District estimates the addition of one to four homes in the next five years.7
+Circle Oaks County Water District estimates the addition of one to four homes in the next five years.7 a Number of lots does not include any open space/community lots within the subdivision

-Table 3-1: Summary of Vacant Lots Within COCWD No. of lots approved in No. of lots built out No. of vacant lots Subdivision ^a 331 188 143
+Table 3-1: Summary of Vacant Lots Within COCWD No. of lots approved in No. of lots built out No. of vacant lots Subdivisiona 331 188 143